mantidproject/mantid/dev-docs/source/MVPDesign.rst

 #######

-This page describes guidelines that should be followed when implementing an interface in MantidPlot.
+This page describes guidelines that should be followed when implementing an interface in MantidWorkbench.
 The aim is to encourage a consistent approach to developing interfaces.

 .. _MVPDesignIntro: